Code-Institute-Submissions/Morpheus-23-Beans_AugResub/README.md

 * Project is incomplete:
     - products setup is incomplete (images needs to be cropped, product descriptions missing, currency to be amended, footer and page layout to be finalised)
-    - many features not implemented as yet such as login and registration pages, functionalities not yet implemented
+    - many features not implemented as yet such as login and registration pages, functionalities not yet implemented include stripe payments etc

 * Readme is incomplete and requires the following:
     - Complete explanation of the site's purpose and the value to its users